chesterwizzle/Haikuverse/README.md

     *   **Unified Notifications:** A centralized notification screen alerts users to all community interactions, including new comments on their stars, new followers, and achievements they've unlocked.
     *   **Community Moderation:** Star owners can moderate comments on their creations (approve/reject) or report them for abuse, which automatically blocks the user and creates a moderation ticket.
     *   **Full Account Control:** Beyond community interaction, users have complete control over their account's lifecycle.
 This includes secure, in-app password changes and the option for a complete, irreversible account deletion, giving users the ultimate say over their presence in the Haikuverse.
+    *   **In-App Curation & Sharing:** Beyond creating, users can become trusted curators by sharing any discovered constellation with their followers.
+This feature fosters a merit-based viral discovery loop, allowing talented creators to gain exposure and skilled curators to build a following based on their unique taste.

 *   **Technical Architecture & Key Concepts:**
-    *   **Backend-Orchestrated Logic:** Critical actions like following a user or awarding an achievement are handled by dedicated **HTTP-triggered Cloud Functions**.
+    *   **Backend-Orchestrated Logic:** Critical actions like sharing a constellation, following a user, or awarding an achievement are handled by dedicated **HTTP-triggered Cloud Functions**.
 This ensures data integrity, security, and atomicity, as multiple database operations are executed in a single, reliable transaction on the server.
     *   **Event-Driven Architecture & Idempotency:** Achievements are awarded using an event-driven model. **Firestore Triggers** (`onDocumentWritten`) monitor events like star publications and like counts.
 When a milestone is reached, these backend triggers automatically execute the **idempotent** helper function `awardAchievement`.
     *   **Denormalization for Performance:** To ensure a fast and responsive user experience, key data points are denormalized:
         * **Follower Count:** A `followerCount` is stored directly on a user's `public_profile` document and updated by Cloud Functions.
         * **Data Synchronization:** Public-facing data (like `likeCount` on a published star) is automatically synced back to the user's private `favorites` document via Firestore triggers.
-        *   **Denormalized Notifications:** Notification documents store copies of relevant data (like nicknames) to avoid extra database lookups.
+        * **Denormalized Notifications:** Notification documents, including those for the `constellationShare` feature, store copies of relevant data (like sender nicknames) to avoid extra database lookups on load.
 Similarly, triggers like `syncNicknameOnUpdate` and `syncProfileImageOnUpdate` ensure that changes to a user's public profile are automatically fanned out to all of their published works and created constellations.
     *   **Secure Data Modeling:** A clear separation between private (`/users`) and public (`/public_profiles`) data is enforced.
 Firestore Security Rules prevent users from tampering with their own follower counts or achievements and ensure users can only manage their own "following" list.
 This robust separation is what enables complex, secure operations like the full, cascading account deletion process.

 ---